HackerM0nk/HackerM0nk.github.io/index.md

   <h2>What I Do</h2>
   <div class="executive-summary">
     <p style="font-size: 1.1rem; line-height: 1.7; color: var(--sub); margin: 0;">I'm a software security engineer who builds security into how cloud-native systems are designed, built, shipped, and run.
 My bias: security should feel like part of engineering—not a separate lane.
 I treat application code and IaC as the source of truth, set sane defaults, and measure the few signals that actually show whether we're safe and compliant.</p>
     <p style="font-size: 1.1rem; line-height: 1.7; color: var(--sub); margin: 16px 0 0;">I design systems that are secure by default—where good security practices are built into the platform itself.
-Think secure constructs and invariants that developers can't easily break, even when they're moving fast.
-When something does go wrong, you know about it immediately and can fix it quickly.</p>
+Think secure constructs and invariants that developers can't easily break, even when they're shipping fast.</p>
   </div>
 </section>